-The main objective of this program is to improve and promote the participation of Afghan women in national governance, politics and the peace process.
+The main objective of this new edition of our program was to improve and promote the participation of Afghan women in national governance, politics and the peace process.

 During one week in France in June 2019, fifteen high level Afghan women did:

 - attend a 4-day capacity-building seminar in the following areas: negotiation, conflict management, consensus building, team building and leadership.
 Issues of women’s inclusion in peace processes will also be addressed and participants will be supported in the development of a concrete strategy and action plan to develop their meaningful participation in the peace process in Afghanistan.
 It will also be an opportunity to create a network of collaboration and mutual aid between them and to strengthen their cohesion, which will contribute to a greater efficiency and the success of their actions;

 - meet with French women leaders, including MPs and Senators; it will be an opportunity for discussions and exchanges of good practices;

 - meet the media (through interviews and a press conference) and the public through two major interactive conferences that will allow them to shed light on the situation in Afghanistan, its impact at the regional level and in Europe, and the situation of Afghan women and the challenges they face in this current complex context.

 Context (May 2019)